-• A note about torque to yield or "stretch" bolts: Many bolts will have a torque specification listed in the format - xx Nm+xx degrees (xx Ft-lbs+xx degrees).
+• A note about torque to yield or "stretch" bolts: Many bolts will have a torque specification listed in the format - xx Nm (xx Ft-lbs) + xx degrees.
 These bolts are torque to yield bolts, commonly referred to as "stretch" bolts.
-The correct procedure for torquing these bolts is to torque all of them first to the Nm or Ft-lb specification, then tighten each one the additional specified number of degrees.
+The correct procedure for torquing these bolts is to torque all of them first to the Nm or Ft-Ib specification, then tighten each one the additional specified number of degrees.
 To prevent a costly mistake It is important to mark each bolt with paint after tightening it the final specified number of degrees.
+See page 50 for additional information.